lorispuchol/matt-daemon/README.md

 # matt-daemon

 ## TODO
-- Emmit logs like subject (This means that we should create global variable for logger)
+- Emmit logs like subject (This means that we should create logger at first)

 ### Test:
 - Delete the log file while the daemon is running: Current behavor: it log nowhere (Maybe it should recreate log file ?).